wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 	- Exams occur at regular intervals during the campaign, simulating the academic challenges of Strixhaven.
 	- Each exam consists of two skill checks:
 		- A Study Check (completed during downtime) where players prepare for the exam by choosing a relevant skill to roll against a DC, which they can make only once.
 Success on the Study Check grants advantage on the Exam Check.
-		- An Exam Check (rolled during the exam session) using skills tied to the subject matter.
+		- Exam Checks (rolled during the exam session) consist of two rolls using skills tied to the subject matter, rolled against a DC set in the exam information.
+Re-rolls gained from studying can be used on either check.
-			- Both Checks Succeed: Pass with flying colors and gain Inspiration or other rewards.
-			- One Check Succeeds: Pass and gain modest rewards.
-			- Both Checks Fail: Fail the exam, leading to minor consequences (e.g., a damaged reputation or increased rivalry scores).
+			- **Failed** (Both Checks Fail).
+No successful ability checks means a character failed, having gotten fewer than half the questions correct.
+If a character fails an Exam, they must attend tutoring with a random faculty member until they achieve at least a passed Exam in a different Exams encounter.
+A student who must attend tutoring can’t take part in any Extracurriculars or Jobs (losing any benefit) until they achieve at least a passed Exam during another exam.
+			- **Passed** (One Check Succeeds).
+One successful ability check means a character passed, having gotten half or more of the questions correct, but not all the questions.
+The character gains one Student Die, explained below.
+			- **Aced** (Both Checks Succeed).
+Two successful ability checks mean the character aced the Exam, having gotten all the questions correct.
+The character gains two Student Dice, explained below.
-		- Pulling an All-Nighter.
+	- **Pulling an All-Nighter**.
 After pulling an all-nighter, a character gains two rerolls to use during the next Testing phase if the character succeeds on the ability check.
 Doing so imposes a cost: the character gains 1 level of exhaustion that takes effect at the start of the day of the Exam.
 This level of exhaustion can’t be removed until after the Exam.
+	- **Cheating**.
+An unscrupulous character can cheat on an Exam.
+Doing so requires a successful Charisma (Deception) check and a successful Dexterity (Sleight of Hand) check, both using the DC set for the Exam.
+If a character cheats, they can’t use any rerolls from their Studying phase.
+	- **Student Dice**.
+A Student Die gained from an Exam is a d4 the player can roll and add to an ability check that the character makes, provided the check uses one of the two skills featured in the Exam.
+The player can wait until after rolling the d20 before rolling the Student Die, but must do so before you say whether the check succeeds or fails.
+No more than one Student Die can be rolled per check.
+After rolling a Student Die, a player can’t roll it again until the character finishes a long rest.
+Players should note any Student Dice they gain and the skills those dice can apply to on their tracking sheet.
+At the end of each academic year, players lose any Student Dice their characters have earned from an Exam.
 - **Extracurricular Activities**
 	- Players can join up to two extracurriculars, such as clubs or sports teams.
 While a student participates in an Extracurricular, they gain a Student Die and a Relationship Point.
 	- Each character gains one Student Die for each Extracurricular they are participating in.
 A Student Die is a d4 the player can roll and add to an ability check that the character makes, provided the check uses one of the skills listed in the Extracurricular’s description.